How Is Dry Eye Syndrome Diagnosed?

 Tear Lab - what exactly goes into healthy tears?

 The first thing we want to check is the stability of the tear film.
 We use TearLab to test the osmolarity of your tears― that is, the relative concentrations of salts, water, and lipids (fatty oils).
 These lipids are produced by the meibomian glands.
 Most cases of dry eyes occur where there is a problem with these glands.
 They could be blocked, atrophied, or otherwise damaged.
 If your tears evaporate too quickly (which causes burning), it's usually caused by a lack of these lipids.

 A strong imbalance between the osmolarity of one eye vs. the other is a strong indication of dry eye disease.

 Phenol Red Thread Test

 Depending on the results of the TearLab, our The Woodlands Dry Eye professional will also want to assess the overall volume of tears.
 In some cases, the meibomian glands are producing the lipids needed for lubrication, but there just isn't enough of the aqueous layer (tears) to spread it around effectively.

 In order to test this, our optometrist will place a thin piece of red thread and drape it over the eyes for a few seconds in order to measure how wet the eye gets, and will then compare the results from both eyes.

-> Another tool in the arsenal of our dry eye experts is InflammaDry, a specialized diagnostic tool which measures whether or not a patient has elevated levels of MMP-9 in their tears from the inner lining of the lower eyelid.
-MMP-9 is a protein which indicates inflammation—fairly common for anyone suffering from dry eyes.
+Another tool in the arsenal of our dry eye experts is InflammaDry, a specialized diagnostic tool that measures whether or not a patient has elevated levels of MMP-9 in their tears from the inner lining of the lower eyelid.
+MMP-9 is a protein that indicates inflammation—fairly common for anyone suffering from dry eyes.

-> At Child & Family Eye Care, our doctorswill typically prescribe steroids in order to get the eye inflammation under control.
+At Child & Family Eye Care, our doctorswill typically prescribe steroids in order to get the eye inflammation under control.